Boy Scouts of America

 Our wellbeing is of paramount importance, we owe it to ourselves and the youth we serve to be well-rested, focused, and energized.
 One of the tools that I have found to help me do that is taking part in mindfulness practices in my everyday life.
 By no means I am an expert in the subject – I am still very much learning – but being able to stop for a moment to understand our purpose helps me envision what I can do to move our mission forward.
 As commissioners, our culture is centered around mindfulness with the best example being our culture statement: Be the heart.
 Build relationships.
 Change lives.

 A few years ago, I was a participant in a mindfulness course taught by Laurie Cameron, founder of leadership consulting company Purpose Blue, and senior mindfulness teacher with Google’s Search Inside Yourself Leadership Institute.
-In her book, The Mindful Day, she offers four suggestions on how to greet colleagues with presence and I’d like to reframe those in the work that we do as volunteers in the BSA.
+In her book, The Mindful Day, she offers four suggestions on how to greet colleagues with presence and I’d like to reframe those in the work that we do as volunteers in Scouting America.

 1. Prioritize relationships: Be intentional and set a priority in building relationships with unit leaders, professionals, and other volunteers.
 When you visit with a volunteer, talk more than just Scouting, get to know the person you are working with.